skhds/PA_SSD/README.md

 - Better format for error detections
 - Edit and fix whatever caused data errors
 - More lightweight simulation... only one char for each 512B sector

+v0.72

+Done :

+- Headers are re-organized, now you only have to look at configurables.h (hopefully) for editing simulation parameters
+- Modules are also re-organized
+- RAM latency modeling is corrected.. no concurrent RAM accesses are allowed now.

+Issues :

+- Different values for throughput, possible error in BW or latency modeling
+- Data compare is disabled for now

+To do :

+- Test and fix bandwidth-related things
+- Another metric for RAM lifetime (maybe "max counts" or "average counts of top 1%")
+- Implement start-gap
+- Data compare for later